marcinlawnik/laravel4-api-tutorial/README.md

 ##Chapter 0 - Adding packages and configuring composer

-1.
-First let's name our app and describe what it does.
+- First let's name our app and describe what it does.
 We'll do that by filling "name", "description" and "keywords" tags in composer.json.

-**Copypasta**
+#####Copypasta

     //DIY or leave "as is" if you're lazy,
     //but just do it for the sake of future self

-2.
-To build our api we're going to use the following packages:
+- To build our api we're going to use the following packages:

-  * dingo/api A package that simplifies the API development process.
-  * fzaninotto/faker A fake data generator to give our API something to serve
-  * lucadegasperi/oauth2-server-laravel OAuth stuff
+    dingo/api A package that simplifies the API development process. fzaninotto/faker A fake data generator to give our API something to serve lucadegasperi/oauth2-server-laravel OAuth stuff

 Additionally, for development purposes other packages were used, listed in the "require-dev" section.
 To omit the installation of those, use "--no-dev" switch while doing either

     composer update
-    #or
+    //or
     composer install

 It is recommended to use `install` over `update` to avoid installing newer versions that weren't desired.

-   * barryvdh/laravel-ide-helper This package automatically generates phpdoc that is understandable by your IDE and enables automatic completion.
+    barryvdh/laravel-ide-helper This package automatically generates phpdoc
+    that is understandable by your IDE and enables automatic completion.
 I also added commands to `scripts` section to automatically run the package on `composer install` and `composer update`

-3. Add required service providers and aliases to `app/config/app.php`
+- Add required service providers and aliases to `app/config/app.php`

-**Copypasta**
+*Copypasta*

     //Providers
     [